RedHatDemos/RHS-Infrastructure_Migration/README.md

   0.15 Updated CF image 5.9.4.2-1,
   0.16 Reduced sizes of 2 VMs, updated to mod_cluster
   0.17 Updated CF image 5.9.4.4-1
+  0.18 Fixed Rewrite in LB and added script to ESXi to avoid faulty startup
 ```